datakind/data-recipes-ai/README.md

 # Evaluation with Prompt Flow

+First, you will need to build the environment to include Prompt Flow ...

+`docker compose -f docker-compose.yml -f docker-compose-dev.yml up -d --build`

+Then ...

 1. Install the DevContainers VSCode extension
 2. Build data recipes using the `docker compose` command mentioned above
 3. Open the command palette in VSCode (CMD + Shift + P on Mac; CTRL + Shift + P on Windows) and select